-Maintaining control over one’s health while traveling is as important as planning the trip.
-By following these 5 tips to enjoy GERD free travel, most of these issues can be managed.
+Maintaining control over one's health while traveling is as important as planning the trip.
+By following these five tips to enjoy GERD-free travel, most of these issues can be managed.

-For people suffering from GERD, travel can be very difficult because of additional stress, unusual foods, irregular meal times, larger portion sizes, different sleeping arrangements, and overindulgence in trigger foods and alcohol.
+Travel can be very difficult for people suffering from GERD because of additional stress, unusual foods, irregular meal times, larger portion sizes, different sleeping arrangements, and overindulgence in trigger foods and alcohol.

 What you will learn

-- How to prepare for sleep GERD free during your travel and your stay in your travel destination
+- How to prepare to sleep GERD free during your travel and your stay in your travel destination

 - What to eat during your trip to avoid acid reflux symptoms

 - How you can easily avoid your trigger foods once you reach your destination

 - What to take with you in the event you do experience acid reflux symptoms